raymondkings/TripTracker/README.md

 ## Requirements

-TODO: Document the requirements you fulfilled with your app.
-Discuss them with your tutor.
 - User can create, edit, delete, and view a trip
 - User can create, edit, delete, and view an activity
-- User can specify an activity (title, description, date, time, location, ticket information)
 - Activities can be sorted by date, and filtered by name
-- User can generate an automated travel plan according to the timeframe and location (country / city)

 ## Analysis